Foenki/Foenki.github.io/README.md

 - Max mana diff : a bit more complicated but probably the most useful.
 This sorts decks by max mana difference between first and last card, so that you can more easily build a deck that contains this acrostic

 You can also re-roll the results to get another set of randomly selected decks.

+New with 2.0 : deckstring support.
+Directly copy the deckstring of your deck to your clipboard with the button next to it. <aside class="warning">If the deck does not contain 30 cards it cannot be imported into Hearthstone.</aside>

 ## Filters